-Rezoning to the C-2 or CDD zone will be considered subject to policy 11.4.3 of the MPS.
+Rezoning to any other zone in the Neighbourhood Designation, except R-1, will be considered subject to Policy 11.4.3 of the MPS.

 14.4 AMENITY SPACE

 15 sq.m. of amenity space shall be provided for each dwelling unit in excess of four dwelling units.